CPqD/RouteFlow/README.md

 mininet> h2 ping h3
 ```

-For more details on this test, see its [explanation](http://sites.google.com/site/routeflow/documents/tutorial2-four-routers-with-ospf) (it's a bit dated).
+For more details on this test, see its [tutorial](https://github.com/CPqD/RouteFlow/wiki/Tutorial-2:-rftest2).

 ## Now what?